Gaussian-Plus-SDF SLAM: High-fidelity 3D Reconstruction at 150+ fps: Method

 \subsubsection{Gaussian reconstruction}

 Based on the SDF reconstruction, we perform Gaussian reconstruction to correct the residual color errors.
 Since adjacent views often contain a large amount of redundant information, we perform Gaussian reconstruction at certain time intervals $\delta_k$.
-The Gaussian reconstruction includes Gaussian adding, Gaussian optimization, and Gaussian removal.
-Notably the Gaussian reconstruction does not affect the SDF reconstruction, so the two reconstruction processes can be executed in parallel to achieve maximum efficiency.
+Gaussian reconstruction includes Gaussian insertion, Gaussian optimization, and Gaussian removal.
+Note that Gaussian reconstruction does not affect SDF reconstruction, so the two reconstruction processes can be executed in parallel for speed.

-\paragraph{Gaussian adding} Instead of densifying Gaussians based on gradient magnitude \cite{3DGS}, we design an efficient Gaussian adding strategy explicitly targeting regions with appearance details not represented well by SDF.
-Specifically, for the k-th frame with the SDF-rendered image $\mathbf{C}_{tk}$ and depth map $\mathbf{D}_{tk}$, we apply the second-pass rendering using the existing Gaussians in the scene, and obtain the final rendered image $\mathbf{C}^*_k$ and the Gaussian weight map $W_{Gk}$.
-Then a mask $M_{\widetilde{\mathbf{{u}}}}$ is created to determine for which pixel a Gaussian should be added
+\paragraph{Gaussian insertion} Instead of densifying Gaussians based on gradient magnitude \cite{3DGS}, we design an efficient Gaussian insertion strategy explicitly targeting regions with appearance details not well represented by SDF.
+Specifically, for the $k$-th frame with SDF-rendered image $\mathbf{C}_{tk}$ and depth map $\mathbf{D}_{tk}$, we apply the second-pass rendering using the existing Gaussians in the scene to obtain the final rendered image $\mathbf{C}^*_k$ and the Gaussian weight map $W_{Gk}$.
+Then a mask $M_{\widetilde{\mathbf{{u}}}}$ is created to determine for which pixels a Gaussian should be added

 $M_{\widetilde{\mathbf{u}}}$ represents those pixels with apparent color errors but insufficient Gaussian counts. $\delta_\mathbf{c} = 0.05$ is the threshold of color error and $\delta_W = 4$ is the threshold of Gaussian weights.